Diamonds (Rihanna song): Europe and Oceania

 "Diamonds" made its first chart appearance in Ireland on September 27, 2012, where it debuted at number 17.
 It reached its peak of number two on October 25, 2012.
 The single debuted at number one on both the United Kingdom's pop and R&B singles charts on October 7, 2012, with over 105,000 copies sold.
 This gave Rihanna her seventh number-one single in the country.
 After nine weeks on the pop chart, "Diamonds" rose from number ten to three, following Rihanna's performance of the song on The X Factor the previous week.
 From its debut, the song remained atop the R&B chart for three consecutive weeks before being deposed of the top spot by Labrinth and Emeli Sandé's "Beneath Your Beautiful".
 As of March 2014, "Diamonds" has sold over one million copies in the UK, and became Rihanna's fourth single to achieve that feat.
 With that, she became only the second artist to have four million-selling singles in the UK, only behind the Beatles, who have six.
-The single is the 30th best-selling song of all time by a female artist in the country.

 "Diamonds" debuted at number one in France, becoming Rihanna's fourth number-one single in the country and remaining at the top spot for three consecutive weeks.
 "Diamonds" also peaked at number one in Germany for ten consecutive weeks, becoming Rihanna's fifth number-one single in the country and surpassing "Umbrella" (2007) as her longest-running German number-one single.
 The song was placed at number seven on the German 2012 Year-End singles chart and was certified platinum, denoting sales of 300,000 copies in the country.
 "Diamonds" remained number one in Norway for eleven consecutive weeks, the Czech Republic for eight, Denmark for six, Switzerland for five, Austria for four, Finland for three weeks and Scotland one.

 "Diamonds" entered the New Zealand Singles Chart at number five on October 8, 2012.
 After eight weeks in the top ten, the song peaked at number two.
 The single has received a double-platinum certification from the Recording Industry Association of New Zealand, denoting sales of 30,000 copies.
 "Diamonds" debuted at number eight on the Australian Singles Chart on October 14, 2012.
 The song reached a peak of number six on November 4, 2012.
 The song has been certified six-times platinum by the Australian Recording Industry Association, denoting sales of 420,000 copies.
 By May 2013, it had sold over 7.5 million copies worldwide.